epiccoleman/tharmas/schooner/README.md

 You should just need to add libraries, pointed at `/data/media/movies`, `/data/media/music`, and `/data/media/tvshows`.

 However, it's been my experience that Jellyfin is a little fussy about libraries if the directory starts off empty.
 The only thing that I could figure to make it ... not fussy ... was to download something with each arr, restart Jellyfin, and re-add the library.
 So if you're starting fresh and having issues, you might try that.

+### Calibre-Web

+This will all just basically work according to the directions at the [repo](https://github.com/crocodilestick/Calibre-Web-Automated).

+_Except_ if you want to use the "Send to Kindle" feature, in which case, there's a bit of pain involved with setting up the email.

+You _can_ do it with Gmail but that looked like a [whole pain in the ass](https://github.com/janeczku/calibre-web/wiki/Setup-Mailserver#Gmail), so I opted to set up a free account with [GMX](https://www.gmx.com/).

+You'll have to go into the email settings on GMX to [Enable POP3/IMAP](https://support.gmx.com/pop-imap/toggle.html), because it's off by default.

+Then you should be able to use the server settings [here](https://support.gmx.com/pop-imap/pop3/serverdata.html) to configure the email settings on Calibre-Web.

+For posterity, I ended up using: mail.gmx.com, port 587, STARTTLS encryption.
+The rest of the fields are self-explanatory _except_ for "from email" - it was not clear what I was supposed to put in here.
+Putting the email I registered seemed to work.

+To be able to use the little "send test email" button, you need to go into your user settings on Calibre Web (likely your admin account, unless you're getting fancier than me) and set the email.

+Lastly, you _must_ go add your new GMX email to the list of authorized senders in your Amazon account.
+At the time of writing you can get to this by going "Account -> Devices -> Preferences -> Personal Document Settings", but I'm sure Amazon will [fiddle about](https://youtu.be/AOo1uhHb-jk?si=L6TgWnKfH-0j4zlV&t=84) with these menus at some point, so, good luck I guess.

+If you've noticed this is all a big pain in the ass, I hear they [never have troubles, no troubles at all](https://archive.org/details/i-had-trouble-in-getting-to-sol/page/n31/mode/2up), in Kobo-land.
+YMMV.